Toporin/SatochipApplet/README.md

 This application is distributed under the GNU Affero General Public License version 3.

 Some parts of the code may be licensed under a different (MIT-like) license.
-(Contact me)[mailto:satochip.wallet@gmail.com] if you feel that some license combination is inappropriate.
+[Contact me](mailto:satochip.wallet@gmail.com) if you feel that some license combination is inappropriate.